No more guesswork! The list of official nominations for French cinema’s next Césars has just been released. And there’s much to celebrate.

 Great news: Lucas Belvaux has been nominated for Best Director, while Rapt will compete in the Best Film category.
 When you see the films selected, you realize that this year’s level is truly impressive!
 All the more reason to celebrate.

-This was more expected, and Yvan Attal is of course in the running for Best Actor against several comedians at the top of their art: Vincent Lindon, first timer Tahar Rahim who made an impression in Un Prophète and François Cluzet who received not one but two nominations in the same category!
-That is not the end of it: Rapt has a fourth nomination.
-The beautiful Anne Consigny will fight for the title of Best Supporting Actress with among others Noémie Lvovsky and Emmanuelle Devos.
+More eagerly awaited, Yvan Attal is of course also in the running for Best Actor against other actors at the top of their game: Vincent Lindon, debutant Tahar Rahim, who made his mark in Un prophète, and François Cluzet, nominated twice in the same category!
+And that’s not all: Rapt has been nominated for a fourth time.
+In the best supporting actress category, the delightful Anne Consigny will be up against the likes of Noémie Lvovsky and Emmanuelle Devos.

-More good news: Le Petit Nicolas is there too, but not for Best Film.
-Laurent Tirard and Grégoire Vigneron are nominated for their adaptation of Goscinny and Sempé’s work into a scenario.
-That’s at least something.
-We know that comedies don’t score very well at the Césars, and the fact OSS 117 is completely absent only confirms this.
+More good news: Le Petit Nicolas is also in the running, but not in the Best Film category.
+Laurent Tirard and Grégoire Vigneron are nominated for their screen adaptation of Goscinny and Sempé’s books.
+That’s something.
+We know that comedies are never popular at the Césars, and the absence of OSS 117 confirms this once again this year.

-Two other members of the Belgian French Community are on the lists for the Césars: Pauline Étienne, who already won at the Lumières is nominated as Best Upcoming Actress for Qu’un seul tienne et les autres suivront.
-And in the category Best Supporting Actor we are pleased to see Benoît Poelvoorde for his work in Coco avant Chanel
+Two other nationals of Belgium’s French-speaking community also feature on the lists: Pauline Étienne, already an award-winner at the Lumières, is nominated for Best Emerging Actress for Qu’un seul tienne et les autres suivront.
+And in the Best Supporting Actor category, we’re delighted to find Benoît Poelvoorde for his performance in Coco avant Chanel.